suse-edge/suse-edge.github.io/docs/quickstart/metal3.md

 ---
 sidebar_position: 4
-title: BMC controlled onboarding with Metal3
+title: BMC automated deployments with Metal3
 ---

 # What is Metal<sup>3</sup>?